 SIDS is feared mainly due to its unknown causes.
-It is feared, because despite decades of research such little is known about why or exactly how infants still die from it.
+It is feared, because despite decades of research such little is known about what causes SIDS and why or exactly how infants still die from it.
 In fact, in the United States, it is the leading cause of death in children between 1 month and 1 year of age.
 The incidence of SIDS peaks between 2 and 4 months of age and approximately 90% of SIDS deaths occur before the age of 6 months.11

 How SIDS is diagnosed

-When a baby dies, health care providers, law enforcement personnel, and communities try to find out why.
+When a baby dies, health care providers, law enforcement personnel and communities try to find out why.
 They ask questions, examine the baby, gather information and run tests.
-If they can’t find a cause for the death and if the baby was younger than 1 year old, the medical examiner or coroner will call the cause death SIDS.
+If they can’t find a cause for the death and if the baby was younger than 1 year old, the medical examiner or coroner will call the cause of death SIDS.